 What’s more, those of you joining us in our low-residency cohorts are entering this journey from different locations and with different needs for community and formation.
 Throughout the first year, your Lifecycle Gatherings will focus on helping you enter community and engage in dialogue together across differences of geography, social location, belief, and experiences.

 First Year Student Lifecycle Programming begins before the start of weekly classes with Frameworks & Intersections, a self-paced online course where you’ll be introduced to the basics of our learning platforms, and begin your orientation into the culture and resources that will support your Seattle School journey.
-In the fall term, we will connect you with leaders from student groups and help you find ways to connect with others in the community as you seek to find the balance of life in a learning community.
-As the year continues, we’ll offer gatherings for both low-residency and on campus students to engage in reflection and practice around how you are experiencing formation at The Seattle School and what kind of culture and community you are co-creating.
+Frameworks & Intersections continues as a series of synchronous online roundtable gatherings for all first year students for 9 weeks across the fall term.

 We look forward to beginning this journey with you in just a few weeks!